IABTechLab/fideslang/mkdocs/docs/data_categories.md

 | `system`  | `-`           | Data unique to, and under control of the system.      |
 | `user`    | `-`           | Data related to the user of the system.               |

-For each top level classification there are multiple subclasses that provide richer context.
+For each top level category there are multiple subcategories that provide richer context.

-Below is a reference for all subclasses of `account`, `system` and `user` to assist with describing all data across systems.
+Below is a reference for all subcategories of `account`, `system` and `user` to assist with describing all data across systems.

 ## Account Data Categories